turanszkij/WickedEngine/README.md

 ### How to build:

 #### Windows
-To build Wicked Engine for Windows (10 or later), use the latest version of Visual Studio and the provided `WickedEngine.sln` solution file.
-By simply pressing F5, the Editor application will be built.
+To build Wicked Engine for Windows 10 or later, use the latest version of Visual Studio and the provided `WickedEngine.sln` solution file.
+By simply pressing F5, Wicked Engine and the Editor application will be built and then start.
 There are other example projects that you can build as well within the solution.

 <img align="right" src="https://github.com/turanszkij/wickedengine-gifs/raw/main/fighting_game.gif" width="320px"/>